 Truck Companies Must Follow The FMCSR Screening Laws

 The world of commercial trucking can be dangerous, especially if certain regulations are not met on a daily basis.
 The Federal Motor Carrier Safety Regulations or FMCSR are essential to keeping this particular end of the roadways running smoothly.
 If a driver is hired without going through the right background checks, the trucking company could end up getting a visit from an Orlando truck accident lawyer trying to get compensation for an accident victim.
-Whether you’ve been the victim of an accident or you’re a trucking company looking to protect yourselves, the professionals at the Payer Law Group can help!
+Whether you’ve been the victim of an accident or you’re a trucking company looking to protect yourselves, the professionals at the Payer Law can help!

 Risks of Improper Screening

 When a company hires a fleet of drivers, they are not only giving them the responsibility of taking care of the product(s) they are delivering, but they are also putting the lives of others into those drivers’ hands in the name of the company.
 If anything were to go wrong, the company could potentially be liable.
 The more people a company hires, the higher their liability goes.
 Something else that could make their liability go up even higher is improper screening.
 If someone is not investigated thoroughly and they are placed on the road, they could cause injury or death to those around them.
 In the event of an accident, an Orlando truck accident lawyer might look into the driver to see if they had any kind of moving violations in the past, maybe DUI convictions, or even health risks that may have contributed to a crash.

 Adding to the FMCSR Screening